TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 ### Building from Source

-If you are building a plugin for a Gateway version compiled from the source, you can use the following command:
+If you are building a plugin for a Tyk Gateway version compiled from the source, you can use the following command:

 ```{.copyWrapper}
 go build -buildmode=plugin -o plugin.so